splunk/observability-workshop/content/en/scenarios/3-optimize-end-user-experiences/2-rum/4-browser-summary.md

 ![RUM-SummaryHeader](../images/summaryHeader.png)

-First use the *View Dashboard* link to open the Browser App Health Dashboard which should open in a new tab.
-Then switch back to original RUM tab, and then use the *Open Application Overview* link, or click on the name of the app to launch the Application Overview dashboard.

-We will looking at the *Application Overview* and *Browser App Health* Dashboards in detail in the following sections.

-## 2. Application Overview
+For now, let's look at the high level information we get on the application summary dashboard.

-The RUM Application Overview Dashboard is focused on providing you with *at a glance* overview of the status of your application.
+The RUM Application Summary Dashboard is focused on providing you with *at a glance* highlights of the status of your application.

-### 2.1.
-Page Views / Errors & Network Requests / Errors
+### 2. Page Views / JavaScript Errors & Network Requests / Errors

-The first section shows *Page Views / Errors*, & *Network Requests and Errors* charts show the quantity and trend of these issues in your application.
+The first section shows *Page Views / JavaScript Errors*, & *Network Requests and Errors* charts show the quantity and trend of these issues in your application.
 This could be Javascript errors, or failed  network calls to back end services.

 ![RUM-chart](../images/Rum-chart.png)